AssemblyScript/website/src/interoperability.md

 On the other hand, calling any AssemblyScript function does not require wrapping of arguments.

-## Variable arguments
+## Optional arguments

-If a function exported from AssemblyScript accepts a variable number of arguments, the `exports.__setArgumentsLength(numArguments)` helper must be called with the number of actual arguments (while zeroing all the others) to inform the varargs stub.
+If a function exported from AssemblyScript accepts optional arguments, the `exports.__setArgumentsLength(numArguments)` helper must be called with the number of actual arguments (while zeroing all the others) to inform the varargs stub to fill in the default values of omitted arguments.
 The [loader](./loader.md) does this automatically.

 ## Garbage collection